-Richard K. Riegelman is Professor of Epidemiology and Biostatistics, and also holds an appointment in Medicine.
+Richard K. Riegelman is Professor of Epidemiology and also holds an appointment in Medicine.
 He is the Founding Dean of The Milken Institute School of Public Health.

 It takes vision and determination to guide a collection of disparate public health and health services programs into a single entity, as Professor Riegelman did in founding GW's School of Public Health in 1997.
 As part of that effort, he expanded training opportunities at the School to include a number of doctoral and joint degree programs, created new research centers and launched initiatives in long-term care, health law and policy, health services research, community-oriented primary care, health information systems, health communications and distance education.
 He also led the development of the School's undergraduate major in public health, which has been offered since 2003.

 In recent years Dr. Riegelman has spearheaded the national educated citizen and public health movement which aims to fulfill the Institute of Medicine's/ National Academy of Medicine’s recommendation that all undergraduates should have access to education in public health.
 As part of that effort he is now working with community colleges to incorporate them into the continuum of public health education.

 Dr. Riegelman received his MD from the University of Wisconsin-Madison and his MPH and PhD in epidemiology from the Johns Hopkins University.
 Dr. Riegelman began his many years of service at GW as a resident in internal medicine in 1976 and joined the medical school faculty two years later.
 In the years since, he has dedicated his career to the practice of medicine, to enhancing medical and public health training and to promoting critical evaluation of health research literature.